-opportunity to increase market share.
-By remaining focussed on executing the long-term strategy of developing order intake growth, improving margins through the development of our Service business and increased operational efficiencies, the Group will continue to deliver profitable growth.
+Mpac operates in large, resilient long-term markets and has a significant opportunity to grow through increased market share.
+By remaining focused on executing the long-term strategy, growing the installed base through OE orders, improving margins through the development of our Service business, and driving increased operational efficiencies, the Group will continue to deliver profitable growth.